 - Develop or modify wet chemical or industrial laboratory experimental techniques for nanoscale use.

-When polled, Nanotechnology Engineering Technologists say the following skills are most frequently used in their jobs:
+These are the skills Nanotechnology Engineering Technologists say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.